bbchung/clighter/README.md

 The compiler options for Clang.
 Clighter will pass these options to libclang to parse the code.

-Default: `[]`
+Default: `[-Iinclude]`
 ```vim
 let g:clighter_clang_options = ['-std=c++', '-DLinux']
 ```

 ### g:clighter_libclang_file

 Clighter try to find libclang-3.5 in your system automatically, if clighter doesn't find the libclang or other version of libclang is used, you need set this path.

 Default: `''`
 ```vim